 The 411 on Laundry Detergent History

-Detergent is not actually soap.
-Laundry detergent is a chemical compound that helps clean clothes in washing machines because it helps keep the dirt suspended in the water.
-When it comes to cleaning clothes, the washing machine is the thing, not the detergent.
+Detergent is not soap.
+Mind blown, right?
+Laundry detergent is actually a chemical compound that helps clean clothes in washing machines because it helps keep the dirt suspended in the water.
+When it comes to cleaning clothes, the washing machine is the thing, not the laundry detergent.
 A washing machine uses water and water pressure to loosen dirt from clothing.
-Detergent helps break down the barriers between water molecules so the water is more efficient.
-The detergent also helps keep the dirt suspended so that it will be washed out when the water is drained.
+The detergent helps break down the barriers between water molecules, so the water is more efficient.
+The detergent also helps keep the dirt suspended to wash when the water drains.

 Historically, standard soap was used when clothing was scrubbed by hand or washed in the river.
 During the times of the ancient Egyptians and Babylonians, soap came from rendered animal fat and ashes.
 Lye would eventually become a popular soap product.
 Soap became the work of the devil during medieval times.
-The abhorrence of cleaning body and clothes led to a decline in soap products which some historians speculate contributed to the spread of the black plague (generally transmitted by the fleas on rats) because people were so dirty.
+The abhorrence of cleaning the body and clothes led to a decline in soap products.
+Some historians speculate it contributed to the spread of the black plague (generally transmitted by fleas on rats) because people were so dirty.

 Modern Washing Machines

-Standard and lye based soaps are too harsh on the internal mechanics of washing machines.
-Modern laundry detergents provided an alkali based cleanser that helped the water clean clothes, but modern detergents are detrimental to the environment because the detergent did not break down.
-In fact, once in the water, the detergent remained and could be seen foaming in cesspools, water breaks and even in the ground water though it was 'cleansed.'
-Modern scientists continue to work on green safe products to help reduce the amount of water pollution that laundry detergents contribute.
+Standard and lye-based soaps are too harsh on the internal mechanics of washing machines.
+Modern laundry detergents provided an alkali-based cleanser that helped the water clean clothes, but modern detergents were detrimental to the environment because the detergent did not break down.
+In fact, once in the water, the detergent remained and could be seen foaming in cesspools, water breaks, and even in the groundwater.
+However, it was 'cleansed.'
+Modern scientists continue to work on green, safe products to help reduce the amount of water pollution that laundry detergents contribute.

 Laundry Detergent Milestones

-The major milestones in the development of laundry detergent history take place post 1945 when the modern washing machine began to replace scrub boards in American homes in the post-war boom economy of the late 40s and early 1950s.
+The significant milestones in the development of laundry detergent history took place post-1945 when the modern washing machine began to replace scrub boards in American homes in the post-war boom economy of the late 40s and early 1950s.

 - 1950s - Liquid and powder laundry detergents become popular purchases along with bleaches for whiter whites and fabric softeners to gentle the water and soften clothes.